 The 2-period RSI strategy, developed by Larry Connors, is a well-known and widely discussed trading approach.
 This strategy is based on the RSI indicator with a period setting of just 2, a departure from the more commonly used 14-period setting.

-In Larry Connors’ strategy, overbought conditions occur when the 2-period RSI rises above 90 (or even 95), while oversold conditions occur when the RSI falls below 10 (or even 5).
+In Connors’ strategy, overbought conditions occur when the 2-period RSI rises above 90 (or even 95), while oversold conditions occur when the RSI falls below 10 or 5.
 These extreme levels suggest potential exhaustion in buying or selling pressure, often preceding a reversal in price.
 Additionally, Connors advises incorporating a filter based on the prevailing trend to reduce false signals and increase trade success.
-For example, traders may only consider buy signals if the overall trend is bullish, indicated by the price trading above a long-term moving average like the 200-day moving average.
+For example, you may only consider buy signals if the overall trend is bullish, indicated by the price trading above 200-day moving average.

-Traders are encouraged to experiment with different parameters and variations of the strategy, such as adjusting overbought and oversold thresholds or incorporating additional filters.
-Regular backtesting and performance monitoring are essential to refine and adapt the strategy over time, ensuring its effectiveness in varying market conditions.
+You can experiment with different parameters and variations of the strategy, such as adjusting overbought and oversold thresholds or incorporating additional filters.
+Our backtesting spreadsheets are designed to facilitate these experiments.
+You can find all the mentioned RSI strategies in our RSI pack of spreadsheets.

 Final Thoughts